What are the differences between WordPress & Shopify eCommerce Websites?

 However, there are clear reasons why you should consider using an agency to build your website.
 Even if you wish to use WordPress or Shopify as the CMS.

-Our top 5 reasons to use an agency to build your eCommerce website:
+5 reasons to use an agency to build your eCommerce website:

 - The design will be unique to your brand – If you use an off-the-shelf theme, you will be choosing to launch a website that will look just like hundreds if not thousands of others.
 Having your own theme design specifically for your brand will enable you to stand out from the crowd.